Chapter 1: No jewel of mankind would ever make me

 Escaping the Sheriff’s birthday celebration had required a bit more finesse.
 Having used up a century’s worth of malingerings, Marian had been forced to rely on Matilda.
 Her ingenuity did not disappoint.
 As the healer had promised, a mere two drops of tincture had left Marian with a lovely bruise-yellow pallor.

-It was but yesterday that it had made its last appearance.
+It was but yesterday that it had made its latest appearance.
 Mrs. Evans was a month past due on taxes.
 Her dead husband's debts had mounted, and the crockery shop had shuttered months before.
 It was a familiar tale in Nottingham, its grim end known to all.

 Mrs. Evans' young daughter had shrieked for mercy in the village square, clinging to the Sheriff's hem only for him to kick her away.
 Marian had too entreated, already knowing her cries would fall on deaf ears.
 It made the Vaisey’s repulsive showmanship, his professions of "duty" and "honor," all the more infuriating as the poor woman heaved with sobs.